mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-cloud.md

 ## 1 What Does the Mendix Deployment Architecture Look Like?

-Mendix Cloud is a PaaS based Cloud Offering based on Cloud Foundry technoligy.
+Mendix Cloud is a PaaS based Cloud Offering based on Cloud Foundry technology.
 It runs on the IaaS layer of Amazon Web Services.
 A Mendix application will run in a container provided by Cloud Foundry.
-A Container in Cloud Foundry has standard support for horizontal and veritcal scaling and auto healing.
+A Container in Cloud Foundry has standard support for horizontal and vertical scaling and auto healing.

 Scaling up and down can be done without any downtime, it is just a matter of adding container or removing containers.